 One additional risk that Utah homeowners should know about is earthquakes.
 Parts of the state are considered high hazard earthquake zones, particularly in northern areas.
 Since standard home insurance policies do not cover earthquake damage, the Utah Insurance Department recommends that homeowners in the state purchase separate earthquake insurance.

 Not all homeowners insurance policies are made equal.
-There are many different types of coverage to choose from when you’re picking out a policy.
-The Utah Insurance Department recommends that all homeowners purchase the following types of coverage:
+There are many different types of coverage to choose from when you are picking out a policy.
+The Utah Insurance Department recommends that all homeowners purchase the following types of coverage in addition to dwelling coverage:

 - Building coverage: Protects the structure of your home and other structures (such as a standalone garage).